sajjadGG/book-python/data-science/python/types.rst

 ------------------------------
 * Assignment: To ``bool`` or not to ``bool``
 * Last update: 2020-10-01
-* Complexity level: easy
+* Complexity: easy
-* Lines of code to write: 15 lines
+* Lines of code: 15 lines
-* Estimated time of completion: 13 min
+* Estimated time: 13 min
 * Filename: :download:`solution/types_bool.py`

 English: